I will be approaching this subject from an interiors instagram account perspective, but these principles can apply to any area of interest.

 Hashtag + “engagement” = growth

-Think about what hashtags others may use to search for new ideas.
+Think about what hashtags others may use to search for new ideas, and then you should have some ideas of what your followers may be searching for too.
 Before I started the panelling in our bedroom, I searched #wallpanelling and #wallpanellingideas so I often try and use these hashtags when posting a picture of the panelled bedroom.

 After following all of this you may start to wonder, ‘could I host my own hashtag’?